AusClimateService/indices/README.md

 ## Usage

-Running the script at the command line with the `-h` option explains the user options, including the very long list of indices that the script can calculate.
+Running the script at the command line with the `-h` option explains the user options, including the very long list of indices that the script can calculate:

 ```bash
 $ python run_icclim.py -h